ministryofjustice/chunk-norris/README.md

 Once deployed into the cluster it is set on a cron to run every hour.
-Every hour it will target the https://websitebuilder.service.justice.gov.uk site scraping all the post and pages via the WP API, clean that data and output it into the s3://cloud-platform-69f5cec4ef010c4aa8746dab4cda322a/wordpress-content/ bucket.
+Every hour it will target the https://websitebuilder.service.justice.gov.uk site scraping all the post and pages via the WP API, clean that data and output it into the `s3://cloud-platform-69f5cec4ef010c4aa8746dab4cda322a/wordpress-content/` bucket.
+It creates two sets of folders within this, one with raw uncleaned data an one with cleaned data.

 ---